Josh-E-S/pexip-infinity-gcp-terraform/README.md

 ## Overview

 This repository contains Terraform templates for deploying and managing Pexip Infinity video conferencing infrastructure.
-The templates are designed to be modular and support multiple cloud providers, starting with Google Cloud Platform (GCP).
+The templates are designed to support deployments on multiple cloud providers, starting with Google Cloud Platform (GCP).

 ### Features